Sudden Acquired Retinal Degeneration Syndrome (SARDS)

-The exact cause of SARD is unknown.
-Theories for the cause of the disease include toxins and autoimmune disorders but none of these have been proven.
+The exact cause of SARDS is unknown.
+Theories for the cause of the disease include toxins and autoimmune disorders but none of these have been proven*.

-With SARD, the ERG will register no function and be flat.
+With SARDS, the ERG will register no function and be flat.
 With optic nerve or brain disease, the ERG will be normal.